 When is it appropriate to test this biomarker?

 Testing for UGT1A1 mutations is not required.
-Patients usually get tested after experiencing severe toxicity during treatment with FOLFIRI, or FOLFIRINOX or Irinotecan alone.
-The FDA-approved drug labels include warnings about toxicity.
+Patients usually get tested after experiencing severe toxicity during treatment with FOLFIRI, FOLFIRINOX, or irinotecan alone.
+Warnings about toxicity can be found on the FDA-approved drug label.

 What do I do with this information?

 Every treatment has the potential to cause some side effects.
 Some people may be more sensitive to a drug than others.
-If you are experiencing severe side effects during treatment with irinotecan, FOLFIRI, or FOLFIRINOX), call your doctor immediately.
+If you are experiencing severe side effects during treatment with irinotecan, FOLFIRI, or FOLFIRINOX, call your doctor immediately.
 You should discuss pharmacogenetic testing with your doctor.
-Results may show if you have a UGT1A1 gene mutation that puts you at risk for experiencing severe toxicity or side effects.
+Results will show if you have a UGT1A1 gene mutation that puts you at risk for severe toxicity or side effects.

 The Clinical Pharmacogenetics Implementation Consortium (CPIC) guidelines recommend dose reduction based on the type of UGT1A1 mutation or enzyme activity.
 Some patients may have mutations in both DPYD and UGT1A1.
 If you have mutations in both genes, you and your doctor can decide the best treatment plan that will be effective and safe for you.